DONATE SADAQA

 We have worked in the Occupied Palestinian Territory since 1997 and have a well-established local team in Gaza.
 During this current massacre, we have been compelled to suspend our long-term programming, to focus all our efforts and resources on lifesaving aid distribution.

-Our team and local partners in Gaza continue to deliver aid, despite facing the same challenges as the communities we support.
+Our team and local partners in Gaza continue to do everything that we can to deliver aid, despite facing the same challenges as the communities we support.

 Over the last year-and-a-half, we have distributed hot meals and desperately needed clean water to people in shelters.
 To help combat the spread of disease, we have set up portable toilets and provided hygiene kits to displaced people.